-The hearing is an opportunity for the Parties to address the Hearing Officer in person, to question the other Party and/or witnesses, and for the Hearing Officer to obtain information following the investigation that is necessary to make a determination of whether a Sexual Misconduct Policy violation occurred.
+The hearing is an opportunity for the parties to address the Hearing Officer in person, to question the other party and/or witnesses through indirect cross-examination, and for the Hearing Officer to obtain information following the investigation that is necessary to make a determination of whether a Sexual Misconduct Policy violation occurred.
 The hearing will be conducted as follows:

+Hearing Officer

-a.
-Hearing Officer: The hearing will be conducted by a Hearing Officer, who is selected by the College from a pool of qualified candidates.
+The hearing will be conducted by a Hearing Officer, who is selected by the College.
+The Hearing Officer will be an individual other than the Investigator or Title IX Coordinator.
 The Hearing Officer will receive annual training regarding the College's policies and procedures, the handling of student sexual misconduct cases, and other relevant issues.

 The Hearing Officer must be impartial and free from bias or conflict of interest.
-The Parties will be informed of the identity of the Hearing Officer and vice versa before the pre-hearing meeting.
-If the Hearing Officer has concerns that he or she cannot conduct a fair or unbiased review, the Hearing Officer must report those concerns in advance of the pre-hearing meeting to the CRC and a different Hearing Officer will be assigned.
-Similarly, the Parties will have three (3) business days to object to the Hearing Officer's selection on the basis of bias or conflict of interest.
-If either of the Parties objects, the CRC will evaluate whether the objection is substantiated.
-The CRC will remove and replace any Hearing Officer the CRC finds to have a bias or conflict of interest against either Party.
+The parties will be informed of the identity of the Hearing Officer and vice versa before the pre-hearing meeting.
+If the Hearing Officer has concerns that they cannot conduct a fair or unbiased review, the Hearing Officer must report those concerns in advance of the pre-hearing meeting to the Title IX Coordinator and a different Hearing Officer will be assigned.
+Similarly, the parties will have three (3) business days to object to the Hearing Officer's selection on the basis of bias or conflict of interest.
+If any party objects, the Title IX Coordinator will evaluate whether the objection is substantiated.
+The Title IX Coordinator will remove and replace any Hearing Officer the Title IX Coordinator finds to have a bias or conflict of interest against any party.

 The Hearing Officer has broad discretion to determine the hearing format.
-However, in all instances in which a Respondent faces severe disciplinary sanctions (i.e., expulsion or suspension), and the credibility of witnesses (whether the Complainant, other witnesses, or both) is central to the adjudication of the allegation, the Hearing Officer shall conduct a live hearing, at which they shall permit cross-examination of the Parties and witnesses by allowing the Parties' advisors to question the Parties and witnesses.
+However, in all instances in which a respondent faces severe disciplinary sanctions (i.e., expulsion or suspension), and the credibility of any party or witness is central to the adjudication of the allegation, the Hearing Officer will conduct a live hearing, at which they will permit indirect cross-examination of the parties and witnesses.
+For purposes of this Policy, the term Indirect Cross-Examination means the Hearing Officer will allow the parties and/or their advisors to submit proposed questions for the parties and witnesses, as well as follow-up questions based on testimony provided during the hearing.
+The Hearing Officer will ask the parties and witnesses the proposed questions that the Hearing Officer determines are consistent with this Policy and are probative of facts relevant to the adjudication of the matter.
+The Hearing Officer may refuse to allow questions that are unduly harassing or that seek information that is not relevant under this Policy.

 The Hearing Officer is responsible for maintaining an orderly, fair, and respectful hearing and has broad authority to respond to disruptive or harassing behaviors, including adjourning the hearing or excluding the offending person.
-During cross-examination, the Hearing Officer has the authority to direct any Party or advisor to refrain from asking questions that are harassing or that seek information that is not relevant under this Policy.

-Parties may make requests to the CRC related to the format or the nature of their participation in the hearing.
-The CRC will work with the Hearing Officer to accommodate reasonable requests, including the option for the hearing to occur with the Parties located in separate rooms with technology enabling the decision-maker and the Parties to simultaneously see and hear the Party answering questions.
+Parties may make requests to the Title IX Coordinator related to the format or the nature of their participation in the hearing.
+The Title IX Coordinator will work with the Hearing Officer to accommodate reasonable requests.
+All hearings will occur via videoconferencing.